ed-andre/nowrepgreen/README.md

    - Retrieves status of specific tasks or lists multiple tasks
    - Supports filtering by task type, status, and limit

+5. **Empty Data Handler Endpoint** (`/api/internal/empty-data-handler`)
+   - Creates empty tables for all entities when no data is available
+   - Updates views to point to these empty tables
+   - Ensures the application continues to function with empty data sets
+   - Returns detailed information about processed entities

 ### Trigger.dev Tasks

 The synchronization process is managed by three main tasks: